Gulmirza/Gulmirza/README.md

 - 👋 Hi, I’m @Gulmirza
 - 👀 I’m interested in programming, ML and AI
-- 🌱 I’m currently learning CS with AI
+- 🌱 MSc in CS with AI
 - 💞️ I’m looking to collaborate on ML and AI Projects
 - 📫 How to reach me: just over here